QNAP NAS

 DNS-320L

-I currently use a DNS-320L which was released in 2012 but is still perfectly usable in 2023 (thanks to Alt-F firmware…see below).
-I’ve installed two WD Red 4TB drives and still have loads of storage left over.
-It’s getting a little long-in-the-tooth, and the performance is a bit lacking (36MB/s read vs. theoretical 100MB/s maximum on GbE) but for most of my purposes it is still fine.
+In 2024, I retired my beloved DNS-320L which was released in 2012 but is still perfectly usable (thanks to Alt-F firmware…see below).
+I’d installed two WD Red 4TB drives and still have loads of storage left over.
+It’s getting a little long-in-the-tooth, and the performance is a bit lacking (36MB/s read vs. theoretical 100MB/s maximum on GbE) but for most of my purposes it was still fine.

 Alt-F Firmware